yokoffing/Betterfox/README.md

 If you have a budget PC or high-end machine, please adjust preferences found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a> to what is appropriate for your machine.

-Most of the preferences work with a simple copy+paste.
 The rest of the prefs in the user.js (found in PeskyFox and SecureFox) can be applied universally on any machine.

 ## Who is this setup for?